 One literature review found that acupuncture “may have a role” in the treatment of polycystic ovarian syndrome (PCOS) (which this patient did not have), but a controlled study showed no difference between true and sham acupuncture for PCOS.
 A study with a sham acupuncture control claimed to show an improvement in menopausal symptoms with acupuncture, but no difference in FSH levels was detected.
 A study from China showed an increase in FSH in aging men with partial androgen deficiency when they were treated with acupuncture and medication, but not with acupuncture alone.

 A search of PubMed didn’t turn up any credible evidence for the effectiveness of acupuncture for treating infertility per se.
 One systematic review found no evidence of effectiveness for infertility except in one specific area of embryo transfer.
-There were a number of articles about in vitro fertilization (IVF).
-A Cochrane review looked at embryo transfer in assisted conception and concluded that acupuncture
+There were a number of articles about IVF.
+A Cochrane review looked at embryo transfer in assisted conception and concluded that acupuncture:

 shows a beneficial effect on the live birth rate; however, with the present evidence this could be attributed to placebo effect and the small number of women included in the trials.
 Acupuncture should not be offered during the luteal phase in routine clinical practice until further evidence is available from sufficiently powered RCTs.